Tegan Roberts Director of Training & Business Development

-Tegan’s career has been stellar; in the past 11 years, she has held numerous leadership and management positions in the WA State Government, Australian Government and in the not-for-profit sector.
+Tegan’s career has been stellar; in the past 16 years, she has held numerous leadership and management positions in the WA State Government Vocational Education and Training sector, executive policy roles in the Australian Government, and strategic business leadership roles for the health and community services not-for-profit sector.

 Tegan has been awarded over 1.6 million dollars in contested funding.
 She demonstrates how lateral thinking, creativity and commercial acumen skills, can result in life changing outcomes for others.

 Responding to an absence in strategies to build emotional resilience, in 1995, Tegan created Life Skills Development Programs.
 By providing a safe creative space, primary school children engaged in experiential learning activities to build resilience, self-esteem and protective behaviours.

 In the years that followed, Tegan facilitated professional development for the WA Police Force, Perth metropolitan TAFE colleges, state government and private primary and secondary schools, WA VET training forums, childcare centres and community groups.
 She wrote a practical manual for the WA Police School-Based Community Officers to address bullying and anti-social behaviours.